AndrewWHans/MoodBites/AndroidStudioProjects/MoodBites/README.md

 > Track your mood one bite at a time.

-MoodBites is a cross-platform Flutter app that helps users track and reflect on their emotional state using a clean UI and Firebase backend services.
+MoodBites is a cross-platform Flutter app I built that helps users track and reflect on their emotional state using a clean UI and Firebase backend services.

 ---